nilay/Sequra-challange/README.md

 ### Introduction
 This is sample Ruby and Rails app which runs as server component.
-We use Sidekiq for background job and Sidekiq-scheduler gem to runs the disbursement generation script everyday at 8am (UTC).
+We use `sidekiq`, `sidekiq-scheduler` gems for scheduled background script, which generates disbursement, everyday at 8am (UTC).
+The scheduled background script takes all the orders which happened previous day, or previous week, depends on the merchant's `disbursement_frequency`

 #### Installation